Responding to COVID-19 | IPV and Child Abuse

 The COVID-19 pandemic may stimulate violence, including intimate partner violence (IPV) and child abuse, in families where it didn’t exist before and worsen situations in homes where mistreatment and violence has been a problem.
 Mental health providers are in a position to help through screening, referral, and safety planning.
 While this is always the case, it is especially important now when risk for violence has increased.

-The following are MHTTC events and resources that can assist behavioral health providers in understanding and responding to family violence.
-In addition, we highlight events and resources from key national partners that focus specifically on this work.
+The MHTTC resources listed below can assist behavioral health providers in understanding and responding to family violence.
+In addition, we highlight resources from key national partners that focus specifically on this work.
 Some are COVID specific, and others provide information with which all clinicians should be familiar.

 Working at the Intersection of Intimate Partner Violence and Mental Health Series | MHTTC Network in partnership with the National Center on Domestic Violence, Trauma & Mental Health